ericzhao28/AppDynamics_visualizer/README.md

 ###You may need to change the node-sass vendor version from Linux->OSX or vise versa.

 #Copyright
 Includes basic user authentication and Facebook OAuth.
-Licenses of used open source projects can be found at the top of files + LICENSE file.
+Licenses of used open source projects can be found at the top of files and the LICENSE file.